-In a report this week, the California Department of Public Health said, "If current trends and best practices continue, the next school year can begin with offering full in-person instruction to all students."
+In a report last week, the California Department of Public Health said, "If current trends and best practices continue, the next school year can begin with offering full in-person instruction to all students."

-DUSD spokesperson Chip Dehnert told the Weekly, "The plan is to return to full-time, five days a week classes starting in the fall.
+DUSD spokesperson Chip Dehnert told the Weekly after the April 13 board meeting, "The plan is to return to full-time, five days a week classes starting in the fall.
 We are talking about normal school, no cohorts, but possibly with masks."

 Families who wish to stay in distance learning next year may do so, as Moirao acknowledged, "There may still be some families who want to be cautious, and we're exploring options for those families, but it's our plan right now to fully open our schools in the fall."